nwrenger/omega/README.md

 The editor also offers Global Keybindings for file and directory management tasks, such as adding, editing, and deleting.
 Please exercise caution when deleting files, as this action is irreversible, with no intermediate trash bin for recovery.

+> Moving the cursor/selector via mouse input, arrow keys and `Tab` is also possible.

 ## Bindings

 | Global                        | Keybinding   |